matrix-org/matrix-spec-proposals/proposals/2134-identity-hash-lookup.md

 value).
-If they do not match what the server has on file (which may be the case if the pepper was changed right after the client's request for it), then the server must inform the client that they need to query the hash details again, instead of just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.
+If they do not match what the server has on file (which may be the case if the pepper was changed right after the client's request for it), then the server must inform the client that they need to query the hash details again, as opposed to just returning an empty response, which clients would assume to mean that no contacts are registered on that identity server.

 If the algorithm is not supported by the server, the server should return a `400